 Why prune and maintain lavender?

-Pruning lavender helps maintain a beautiful, compact rounded shape and prevents it from developing hard woody stems that will become bare over time without producing new growth.
-It's therefore important to act beforehand!
+Pruning lavender helps maintain a beautiful rounded shape, keeps it compact and prevents the formation of hard wood that would become bare over time without producing new shoots.
+It's therefore important to act in advance!
 Without maintenance, lavender becomes straggly, sparse and grey in places.
-Moreover, pruning lavender prevents premature ageing of the plant and extends its lifespan by encouraging branching.
+Moreover, cutting lavender prevents premature ageing of the plant and extends its lifespan by encouraging branching.
 Thinning it out also helps avoid fungal diseases.
 Use the flowers to make small bouquets or scented sachets that act as moth repellents.
-As my grandmother liked to say: "when you have lavender in the cupboard, moths disappear in a flash!"
+As my grandmother used to say: "when you have lavender in your wardrobe, moths disappear in a flash!"

-Example of unpruned lavender that's become sparse in places
+Example of unpruned lavender becoming sparse in places

 Formative pruning

 This is done on young plants planted in the current year.
-Using secateurs or shears, trim back any overly vigorous young branches and shape your lavender into a rounded form.
-This helps create a dense shape and encourages the young plant to branch out.
+Using secateurs or shears, cut back any overly vigorous young branches and shape your lavender into a rounded form.
+This encourages dense growth and branching in the young plant.
 To avoid weakening it, take care not to cut back more than half its height.

 Maintenance pruning